Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Fault-tolerant gadgets and abbreviations

 The depth of the level-$(l-1)$ circuit for the level-$l$ magic-state preparation gadget is dominated by the level-$l$ two-register Clifford-gate abbreviations for the logical \textsc{SWAP} gates in the verification.
 The verification part iterates the level-$l$ two-register Clifford-gate abbreviation and the measurements of the logical stabilizer operators $K_{r_l}$ times in total.
 The part corresponding to the level-$l$ two-register Clifford-gate abbreviation in Fig.~\ref{fig:inblock_clifford} has the depth of $O(N_{r_l}^{2}\log(N^{(l)}))$, dominated by the level-$l$ Clifford-state preparation gadget as shown in~\eqref{eq:depth_Clifford_all}.
 As for the other parts in the verification, each level-$(l-1)$ $R_y(\pm\nicefrac{\pi}{4})$-gate abbreviation has the depth of $O(\log(N^{(l)}))$ as shown in~\eqref{eq:runtime_magic}, and in each iteration, the level-$(l-1)$ $R_y(\pm\nicefrac{\pi}{4})$-gate abbreviations are used sequentially $O(N_{r_l})$ times; that is, the depth of the level-$(l-1)$ $R_y(\pm\nicefrac{\pi}{4})$-gate abbreviations in each iteration is $O(N_{r_l}\log(N^{(l)}))$.
 The depth of performing the \textsc{CNOT}-gate operations for measuring the logical stabilizer operators is $O(N_{r_l})$ in each iteration.
 The other parts in each iteration have a constant depth including the $O(1)$ runtime of classical computation for the post-selection.
 Repeating $K_{r_l}$ times, the verification part as a whole has the depth of $K_{r_l}\times O(N_{r_l}^{2}\log(N^{(l)}))$, which dominate the depth of the gadget.
 As for other non-dominant parts, the depth of the part for implementing $U_\mathrm{encode}$ is $O(N_{r_l}\log(N_{r_l}))$ as shown in~\eqref{eq:depth_encoding}.
 The preparation operations at the beginning of the gadget are performed sequentially in the $O(N_{r_l})$ depth.
+Finally, the depth of the second run of the gadget is smaller than that of the first run; thus, the depth of the gadget including the first and second runs is at most twice as long as the first run.
 Consequently, the depth of the gadget is

 The required number of bits for the classical computation is dominated by $O(N^{(l)2})$ bits used for the level-$l$ Clifford-state preparation gadgets included in this gadget.